brentp/bedder-docs/docs/subcommands/intersection.md

 ---

-If we don't specify `--a-mode piece` then it checks across the entire interval so each *part* of `a` is reported even though one of the pieces is not 3 bases:
+If we don't specify `--a-mode piece` then it checks across the entire interval so each _piece_ of `a` is reported even though one of the pieces is not 3 bases:

 ```

-$ bedder intersect -a tests/examples/aa.bed -b tests/examples/bb.bed -g tests/examples/fake.fai --a-piece part --b-piece whole --b-requirements 3`
+$ bedder intersect -a tests/examples/aa.bed -b tests/examples/bb.bed -g tests/examples/fake.fai --a-piece piece --b-piece whole --b-requirements 3
 chr1    8       12      chr1    8       12
 chr1    14      15      chr1    14      15
 chr1    20      23      chr1    20      30